GreenfishK/DataCitation/README.md

 # Introduction
-In order for the functions of this framework to work a triple store supporting SRAPQL* and RDF* needs to be setup, either locally or remotely.
+In order for the functions of this framework to work a triple store supporting SRAPQL* and RDF* and a query store need to be setup.
 The only two parameters that need to be configured are the GET/read and POST/write endpoints.
 This is done by instantiating the class SPARQLAPI and passing the two endpoint URIs to the constructor.
 These URIs, however, vary from solution to solution.
 Examples for a locally set up "GraphDB free" database are found in the file "Playground".
+The query store is based on the citation data attributes from the literature (Dublin core, dataverse, FORCE11...) but it rather uses a common set of attributes and does not fully replicate any of these sets.

 # Libraries needed:
 * rdflib: conda install -c conda-forge rdflib